oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Acquisition and Extraction of New Tokens {#scenario-new-flow}

 In this advanced attack scenario, the attacker completely disregards any tokens that the application has already obtained.
 Instead, the attacker takes advantage of the ability to run malicious code that is associated with the application's origin.
 With that ability, the attacker can inject a hidden iframe and launch a silent Authorization Code flow.
-This silent flow will reuse the user's existing session with the authorization server and result in the issuing of a new, independent set of tokens.
+This silent flow will reuse the user's existing session with the authorization server and result in the issuing of a new, independent access token (and optionally refresh token).
 This scenario consists of the following steps:

 - Execute malicious JS code
 - Set up a handler to obtain the authorization code from the iframe (e.g., by monitoring the frame's URL or via Web Messaging {{WebMessaging}})